HNN319 - Chronic Illness and Supportive Care

 Failure of the clinical component will lead to a fail in this unit and may lead to exclusion.

-Chang, E & Johnson, A 2014, Chronic illness & disability: principles for nursing practice, 2nd edn, Elsevier Australia
+Chang, E & Johnson, A 2018, Living with chronic illness & disability: principles for nursing practice, 3rd edn, Elsevier Australia

 Unit Fee Information